 AirPods are popular because they exemplify what Apple is all about: high-quality products with great features that work without fuss.
 And while you may not think of earbuds and headphones as the types of products that would be updated with new features on a regular basis, Apple does a great job of integrating them into its ecosystem, and new versions bring more functionality.
-This article keeps track of the most creditable reports of the upcoming AirPods, so keep coming back for the latest news.
+Here’s what we know about the next AirPods releases.

 June 30: Ming-Chi Kuo reports (via AppleInsider) that the second-gen AirPods Pro won’t arrive until 2022, a bit later than they were initially expected.